University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Some sponsored agreements require that annual leave earned on a given contract be used during the contract.
 Leave balances earned while the employee is supported by any other source of funds may not be used during such a contract.

-International Contracts
+2.2.c.i International Contracts

 International contracts include the above restriction.
 When a WSU employee is appointed to an international contract, the employee’s existing annual leave balance is frozen.
 The employee must use all annual leave earned while abroad within the effective dates of the appointment or forfeit any unused hours.
+Upon completion of the assignment abroad by assignment to a domestic project or to a state-funded appointment, the previously frozen annual leave balance is unrestricted and available in accordance with WSU policies.

-Payment Upon Separation
+2.3 Payment Upon Separation

-See BPPM 55.49.
+See UPPM 55.49.

-Civil Leave
+3.0 Civil Leave

 WSU grants employees leave of absence with pay to serve on jury duty, as trial witnesses, or for other subpoenaed civil duties.

-Jury Compensation
+3.1 Jury Compensation

 The employee may keep any compensation they receive for serving as a member of a jury.

-Official Capacity
+3.2 Official Capacity

-Voluntary Expert Testimony (Faculty Only)
+3.3 Voluntary Expert Testimony (Faculty Only)

-Compensatory Time (AP Employees Only)
+4.0 Compensatory Time (AP Employees Only)

 Part-time overtime-eligible AP employees receive straight time pay up to forty hours per week.
-These employees are eligible to receive time and one-half regular pay for hours worked in excess of forty hours per week.
+These employees are eligible to receive time and one-half regular pay for hours worked in excess of 40 hours per week.

-Disability Leave
+5.0 Disability Leave

-Requesting Disability Leave
+5.1 Requesting Disability Leave

-An employee submits a request for disability leave through Workday.
-See the Workday Request a Leave of Absence reference guide.
+An employee submits a request for disability leave through Workday (see the Workday Request a Leave of Absence reference guide).

 The employee must submit medical certification or verification to HRS for the period of disability.

-Leave Usage
+5.2 Leave Usage

-Disability Due to Pregnancy or Childbirth
+5.2.a Disability Due to Pregnancy or Childbirth

-Disability (Not Pregnancy, Childbirth, or FML-Related)
+5.2.b Disability (Not Pregnancy, Childbirth, or FML-Related)

-Continuing Employer-Paid Benefits
+5.3 Continuing Employer-Paid Benefits

-If necessary due to disability, the employee is allowed to use a minimum of eight hours of accrued paid leave per month for up to four months of disability leave due to pregnancy and/or childbirth (or as long as medically certified) to provide for the continuation of employer-paid benefits.
-(The total months of such disability leave include the twelve workweeks provided under FMLA, if eligible.)
+If necessary due to disability, the employee may use a minimum of eight hours of accrued paid leave per month for up to four months of disability leave to provide for the continuation of WSU-paid benefits.
+(The total months of such disability leave include the twelve work weeks provided under FML if eligible.)
+Paid leave used to maintain benefits must be designated on the first working day(s) of the month or run continuously; once the individual moves to LWOP, they are not able to move back into paid leave status until the first of the following month of the period of disability leave.

 Note: If using LWOP, eight hours of paid leave per month may not be sufficient to cover the employee’s portion of the insurance premiums.
-Contact HRS for more information.
+Contact HRS Benefits for more information.

-Emergency Leave
+6.0 Emergency Leave for Bereavement

 Refer to the Faculty Manual and the Administrative Professional Handbook for definitions of family members and household members/partners.

-Extended Emergency Leave
+6.1 Extended Emergency Leave

-Faculty
+6.1.a Faculty

-AP Employees
+6.1.b AP Employees

-Faculty Leave With Pay
+7.0 Faculty Leave with Pay

-Special Leave With Pay
+7.1 Special Leave with Pay

 Ten days of special leave with pay may be requested by faculty members after two years of completed service.
 Additional requests may be made after each two-year period of completed service.
 Route written requests to the Provost and Executive Vice President through the intermediate administrative supervisors.
-(Faculty Manual)

-Faculty Retraining Leave
+7.2 Faculty Retraining Leave

-Faculty members may request retraining leave for up to two semesters or one year, respectively, for academic or annual year appointments.
+Faculty members may request retraining leave for up to two semesters or one year, respectively, for academic- or annual-year appointments.

 Faculty members are eligible for retraining leave provided they expect to serve WSU for at least five years following the leave and before retirement.

 Procedures for applying for retraining leave are available from the Provost’s Office.
-See the Faculty Manual for additional information.

-Faith or Conscience Holidays
+8.0 Faith or Conscience Holidays

 Faculty and AP employees are eligible to take two unpaid holidays per calendar year for reasons of faith or conscience or to engage in organized activity conducted under the auspices of a religious denomination, church, or religious organization.
 (RCW 1.16.050)

 Employees may select the days desired for the unpaid holidays.
 Employees must provide reasonable advance notice to the employing official.
-The employing official must allow the requesting employee to take the unpaid holidays on the selected dates unless the employee’s absence would impose an undue hardship on the University or the employee’s attendance is necessary to maintain public safety.
+The employing official must allow the requesting employee to take the unpaid holidays on the selected dates unless the employee’s absence imposes an undue hardship on the University or the employee’s attendance is necessary to maintain public safety.
 HRS is available to assist in making hardship determinations.

 Employees must take each unpaid holiday as a full day or full shift.
 Employees may not split an unpaid holiday by taking part of the hours on one day and the balance on another day.

-Family Medical Leave
+10.0 Family Medical Leave

 Faculty and AP employees may use any combination of annual leave, sick leave, or leave without pay for family medical leave.
+Family medical leave benefits are provided concurrently with University leave benefits, in accordance with the federal FML.

-Requirements
+10.1 Requirements

-• To seek treatment and recover from the employee’s serious health condition.
+• To seek treatment and recover from the employee’s serious health condition;

-Eligible Employee
+10.1.a Eligible Employee

 An eligible employee is an employee who has:

-• Worked for the state for at least 12 months, and
+• Worked for the state for at least 12 months; and

 • Worked at least 1,250 hours during the previous 12-month period.
 Note: Paid leave is not counted toward the 1,250 hours of work.

-Definition of Spouse
+10.1.b Definition of Spouse

-The FMLA regulatory definition of “spouse” includes all individuals in legal marriages, in all locations in the United States.
+The FML regulatory definition of “spouse” includes all individuals in legal marriages, in all locations in the United States.
 Legally married couples, whether opposite-sex, same-sex, or common law, have family leave rights regardless of whether the state in which they currently reside recognizes such marriages (29 CFR Part 825.102 and 825.122(b)).

-FML Provisions
+10.3 FML Provisions

-Application Guidelines
+10.4 Application Guidelines

-Additional Information
+10.5 Additional Information

-Holiday
+11.0 Holiday

 A holiday is a day when all University offices and departments on a WSU campus are closed except for certain essential service units.